Press "Enter" to skip to content

 Investing to grow your money is great, but investing in companies aligned with your values is even better.
 You may want to invest in securities that meet ESG criteria—environmental, social, and governance.
 Instead of having to search and analyze each security on your own, Swissquote has done the work for us and offers investments that meet ESG criteria, which you can explore on the Inspiration page.

-If you want to go beyond the Invest Easy solution and invest in securities, such as ETFs, here’s the process!
-Click on “Market & Quotes” at the top to access the trading platform.
-You’ll find ETFs under Markets – Products – ETF/ETP.
+If you want to go beyond the Invest Easy solution and invest in securities such as ETFs, here’s how to do it!
+To do so, click on Market & Quotes at the top of the page to access the trading platform.
+You will find ETFs under Markets – Products – ETF/ETP.

 Once the money is converted, we can buy our ETFs.
 On our e-trading account, search for the ETF by its name, symbol, or ISIN number, which you can easily find on Google by typing Vanguard Total World Stock ISIN.
 A dropdown menu with a list of financial products will appear.
 Click on it.
 Then click on the orange “Trade” button.